-HPQ Silica Polvere Inc (HPQ POLVERE) (a 100% owned HPQ subsidiary) Fumed Silica Reactor is much simpler than traditional fumed silica production methods.
+HPQ Silica Polvere Inc (HPQ POLVERE) (a 100% owned HPQ subsidiary) Fumed Silica Reactor ("FSR") is much simpler process than traditional fumed silica production methods.

-HPQ POLVERE Fumed Silica Reactor allows a direct Quartz to Fumed silica transformation, removing the usage of hazardous chemical in the making of Fumed silica and eliminating the Hydrogen Chloride Gas (HCI) associated with its manufacturing.
+The FSR allows a direct Quartz to Fumed silica transformation, removing the usage of hazardous chemical in the making of Fumed silica and eliminating the Hydrogen Chloride Gas (HCI) associated with its manufacturing.

 Having a direct transformation of quartz into fumed silica, thus eliminating the need for the conventional carbothermic process to convert quartz into silicon.

-This innovation has the potential to reduce direct CO2 emissions associated with the production of fumed silica by more than 60%, equivalent to a reduction of approximately 5 t CO2 e/t of fumed silica produced.
+This innovation has the potential to reduce direct CO2 emissions associated with the production of fumed silica by between 84% and 88%, which is equivalent to reductions of between 7 t CO2 and 14 t CO2 per t of fumed silica produced.